 where $\gamma_S(s)$ is an explicit gamma factor, $\xi(s)$ is the completed zeta function and $\langle \textup{ }, \textup{ }\rangle_{\Gamma_0^{(2)}(q)}$ denotes the symplectic inner product of Definition \ref{inner_product_congruence}. \end{mythm} The meromorphic continuation of $\mathcal{D}_{F,G}$ to $\mathbb{C}$ follows then as a corollary (see Corollary \ref{corollary}).\\\\ As an application, when $S$ corresponds to the $E_8$ lattice, we are able to deduce a precise functional equation for the Dirichlet series (see Theorem \ref{e_8}).
 We choose this specific lattice because it satisfies the conditions of our main Theorem \ref{main theorem} and is the unique unimodular even lattice with only one $1$-dimensional cusp.
-Hence, in this case, the symplectic Eisenstein series corresponds to the full $\hbox{Sp}_2(\mathbb{Z})$ and therefore a functional equation is available.\\\\ The structure of the paper is as follows: In sections \ref{preliminaries} and \ref{fourier-jacobi forms}, we give the definitions of the main objects of consideration, i.e. modular forms, Fourier-Jacobi forms and the Dirichlet series of interest.
-In section \ref{integral_representation}, we obtain the integral representation of the Dirichlet series and in section \ref{eisenstein_series}, we rewrite the Eisenstein series of Klingen type in a form of an Epstein zeta function.
-In section \ref{theta_series_section}, we define the appropriate theta series for our case and section \ref{diffrential_operators} is devoted in discussing the differential operators needed in order to obtain the theta-correspondence.
-This is done in section \ref{theta-correspondence}.
-Finally, in section \ref{e_8-section}, we obtain a functional equation in the case of the $E_8$ lattice. \begin{notation} For a complex number $z$, we denote by $e(z) := e^{2\pi i z}$.
+Hence, in this case, the symplectic Eisenstein series corresponds to the full $\textup{Sp}_2(\mathbb{Z})$ and therefore a functional equation for it is available.\\\\ The structure of the paper is as follows: In Sections \ref{preliminaries} and \ref{fourier-jacobi forms}, we give the definitions of the main objects of consideration, i.e. modular forms, Fourier-Jacobi forms and the Dirichlet series of interest.
+In Section \ref{integral_representation}, we obtain the integral representation of the Dirichlet series, and in Section \ref{eisenstein_series}, we rewrite the Eisenstein series of Klingen type in the form of an Epstein zeta function.
+In Section \ref{theta_series_section}, we define the appropriate theta series for our case, and Section \ref{diffrential_operators} is devoted to discussing the differential operators needed in order to obtain the theta-correspondence.
+This is done in Section \ref{theta-correspondence}.
+Finally, in Section \ref{e_8-section}, we obtain a functional equation in the case of the $E_8$ lattice. \begin{notation} We denote the space of $m\times n$ matrices with coefficients in a ring $R$ with $\textup{Mat}_{m,n}(R)$.
+If $n=m$, we often use the notation $\textup{Mat}_{n}(R)$.
+For any matrix $M \in \textup{Mat}_{n}(R)$, we denote by $\det(M), \textup{ tr}(M)$ the determinant and trace of $M$ respectively.
+By $\textup{GL}_n(R)$, we denote the matrices in $M_{n}(R)$ with non-zero determinant.
+By $1_n$, we denote the $n \times n$ identity matrix.
 For any vector $v$, we denote by $v^{t}$ its transpose.
 We also use the bracket notation $A[B] := \overline{B}^{t}AB$ for suitably sized complex matrices $A,B$.
-Let $\zeta(s)$ denote the Riemann zeta function and $\Gamma(s):= \int_{0}^{\infty}t^{s-1}e^{-t}\hbox{d}t$ denote the gamma function. \end{notation}
+For a complex number $z$, we denote by $e(z) := e^{2\pi i z}$.
+Finally, let $\zeta(s)$ denote the Riemann zeta function, $\xi(s):=\pi^{-s/2}\Gamma(s/2)\zeta(s)$ denote the completed zeta function and $\Gamma(s):= \int_{0}^{\infty}t^{s-1}e^{-t}\textup{d}t$ denote the Gamma function. \end{notation}